10 Program Manager Interview Questions to Help You Prepare

 [Featured image] A male wearing a white shirt and gray tie is being interviewed for a program manager position.
 He is being interviewed by a female, wearing a dark jacket and having long dark hair.
 She is taking notes on her laptop which is sitting on her lap.

-A program manager oversees a program or initiative for an organization.
-This career path and set of skills is relevant to many industries, including technology, finance, and other business-related fields, as well as public sector fields such as non-profit and government.
+A program manager oversees an organization's program or initiative.
+This career path and set of skills are relevant to many industries, including technology, finance, and other business-related fields, as well as public sector fields such as non-profit and government.

 While project management focuses on short-term projects, program management is about leading a larger goal.
 As a program manager, you’ll plan, direct, document, and monitor the quality of more extensive programs that involve smaller projects.
 Program managers provide guidance and delegate projects to project managers.

-Use this guide of 10 questions to help you prepare for your program manager interview.
+Use this guide of 10 questions to help you learn and prepare for how to answer program manager interview questions.

 Read more: What Is a Program Manager?
 And How to Become One